Adventures in Jazz (album): Soloists from Adventures In Jazz

 The solo feature for Gabe Baltazar is a perfect setting and allows the alto player to turn in one of the very best performances during his tenure with the Kenton orchestra.
-This is the solo Baltazar becomes known for and is much like Lennie Niehaus being associated with the solo on Chreokee, Bud Shank on Elegy For Alto, or Art Pepper on Art Pepper.
-Baltazar sounds comfortable and mature, this is the pinnacle of his playing that is associated with the Kenton organization.
+This is the solo Baltazar becomes known for and is much like Lennie Niehaus being associated with the solo on "Cherokee", Bud Shank on "Elegy For Alto", or Art Pepper on "Art Pepper".
+Baltazar sounds comfortable and mature; this is the pinnacle of his playing that is associated with the Kenton organization.
 He is sensitive on the ballad part of the arrangement and is highly adept and responsive at the fast tempo.
-His solo Limehouse Blues is also quite impressive.
+His solo on "Limehouse Blues" is also impressive.
 This is one of the two stand-out solo features on the LP and Baltazar is impressive.

 During his time with Stan Kenton, Marvin Stamm becomes a major name in jazz circles and the solos from this album helped to make this happen.
 Stamm is equal to the task of great trumpet soloists from past Kenton groups such as Jack Sheldon or Conte Candoli.
-He plays over the changes of two contrasting works which are quite notable; this includes solos on Limehouse Blues ("the fluid trumpet of Marvin Stamm has its say") and Waltz Of The Prophets.
+He plays over the changes of two contrasting works which are quite notable; this includes solos on "Limehouse Blues" ("the fluid trumpet of Marvin Stamm has its say") and "Waltz Of The Prophets".

-Misty features Ray Starling, this is the first true mellophonium feature recorded by Kenton on a Capitol release.
-In many ways it is sad the earlier mellophonium features such as Four Of A Kind did not get recorded in the studio like this.
-Starling is a converted trumpet player like others such as Carl Saunders and Misty certainly makes the case for his inclusion as a sensitive and formidable soloist.
+"Misty" features Ray Starling.
+This is the first true mellophonium feature recorded by Kenton on a Capitol release.
+In many ways it is sad the earlier mellophonium features such as "Four Of A Kind" did not get recorded in the studio like this.
+Starling is a converted trumpet player like others such as Carl Saunders and "Misty" certainly makes the case for his inclusion as a sensitive and formidable soloist.
 Starling shows the mellophonium is worthy of being included as a jazz instrument that can be heard improvising.

 Adventures in Jazz is greatly helped by Sam Donahue being included as a soloist.
 One might think he is not to the standard of modern soloists but Donahue does not take a back seat to the other players.
 His style is more in the style of a 'Texas tenor' player such as Arnett Cobb or an earlier Kenton tenor player such as Vido Musso but it balances the LP out very well.
-He matches the big Kenton sound very well and turns in some great playing on the feature of Body And Soul as well as Limehouse Blues, and Malaguena.
+He matches the big Kenton sound very well and turns in some great playing on the feature of "Body And Soul" as well as "Limehouse Blues" and "Malagueña".